 1. They don’t need it.

-Why would they get up early on a Sunday and watch a cheap knockoff of the entertainment venue they went to the night before?
+Why would kids get up early on a Sunday and watch a cheap knockoff of the entertainment venue they went to the night before?
 The middle-aged pastor trying desperately to be “relevant” to them would be a comical cliché if the effect weren’t so devastating.

-I’m not against entertaining our youth, or even jumbotrons or pizza parties (though I probably am against middle-aged guys trying to wear skinny jeans)…it’s just that the one thing, the MAIN thing we’ve been tasked with?
+I’m not against entertaining kids, or even Jumbotrons or pizza parties (though I probably am against middle-aged guys trying to wear skinny jeans).
+It’s just that the one thing, the main thing that Jesus has tasked us with?
 We’re failing.
-We’ve failed God and we’ve failed our kids.
+We’ve failed God, and we’ve failed our kids.

-Don’t let another kid walk out the door without being confronted with the full weight of the law, and the full freedom in the gospel.
+Don’t let more children walk out the door without confronting them with the full weight of the law and the full freedom of the gospel.

 Now that you know why youth leave the church, go do something about it.